goldcyper/ns-map-project/README.md

 This is an example CSV file used in the self-contained file: https://docs.google.com/spreadsheets/d/1KM0vFZc7qK2wL_lJnCyvpXqMIa6ic6EizSH0-uh6K-8/edit?usp=sharing

 You can use this to copy your own google spreadsheet file to use in your project.

+### Creating an SVG File

+In the case of Nationstates purposes I would strongly suggest generating your SVG with Azgaar's Fantasy Map Generator: https://azgaar.github.io/Fantasy-Map-Generator/

 ### Editing in Inkscape